flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384
 TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256

-To use older ciphers based on RSA for legacy clients, a RSA key must be used for the certificates.
+To use ciphers based on RSA for legacy clients, an RSA key must be used for the certificates.
 Note that this disables the ciphers listed above and reduces performance with current clients.